- Fellowship Day 2019

 Information for universities

 The RCVS acts as the 'credit bank' by maintaining the database of modules which candidates have achieved and awards the final certificate when the candidate has met all the requirements.
-The RCVS develops the outlines of the modules and defines the level at which they should be assessed, to ensure overall comparability between universities.
+We develop the outlines of the modules and defines the level at which they should be assessed, to ensure overall comparability between universities.

 Universities are encouraged to collaborate with other CPD and course providers in the delivery of modules.
 Universities need not necessarily be associated with a veterinary school in order to be involved, although they will need access to appropriate expertise, either through their own staff, or through partnership arrangements with other veterinary organisations.